Breakthrough Shrines Workshop – My 2005 Notes

 Tammy Faye Bakker Messner

-Tammy Faye Bakker Messner (March 7, 1942 – July 20, 2007) remains a goddess* today as she was during her brief time with us.
+Tammy Faye Bakker Messner (March 7, 1942 – July 20, 2007) remains an icon today as she was during her brief time with us.

 Her continuing optimism was a beacon for all of us.
 Her sincerity was almost as remarkable as her mascara — or were those false eyelashes…or both?